paulunder/DestinationDNA/README.md

 - **US3:** As a user, I want to know the most important features that determine my vacation destination preference, so that I can understand the factors that influence my decision. (_Business Requirement Covered: BR1_)

-- **US4:** As a user, I want to know the distribution of vacation preferences across different demographic groups, so that I can compare my preferences with those of others. (_Business Requirement Covered: BR1_)

-- **US5:** As a client, I want to get a machine learning model that can predict the probability of a customer booking a destination based on their persona. (_Business Requirement Covered: BR2_)
+- **US4:** As a client, I want to get a machine learning model that can predict the probability of a customer booking a destination based on their persona. (_Business Requirement Covered: BR2_)

 ## **3. Hypothesis and how to validate?**